Course planning information for students in undergraduate science degrees - Faculty of Science

 All students enrolled in science courses and units are encouraged to see their tutors or lecturers about any academic issues they may have.
-Science course advisers in Science Student Services are also on hand to provide expert advice at any stage of your course.
+Monash Connect are also on hand to provide advice at any stage of your course.

-The course requirements in this Handbook apply to students who are admitted to a course in 2020.
-Students whose first year of study in their course was before 2020 should refer to the archived Handbook for their commencing year, or consult with a science course adviser to determine the requirements that apply to their course.
+The course requirements in this Handbook apply to students who are admitted to a course in 2022.
+Students whose first year of study in their course was before 2022 should refer to the archived Handbook for their commencing year, or consult with Monash Connect to determine the requirements that apply to their course.

 Course progression and enrolment